wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 Due to active changes, <strong>daily</strong> backups are maintained for 13 months (370 zip files).
 The assumption is that there is a lot of financial info in the backups.

+TODO: Add to the name the number of days since Jan 1 of the year.

 ### Production security

 The production Salesforce instance is <a target="_blank" href="https://studentmobilizationcentre.my.salesforce.com">https://studentmobilizationcentre.my.salesforce.com</a>, but to avoid additional charges we are trying to keep the number of people accessing it.
 Named users in SF are first initial and last name with no space.